wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 	$ python --version

-The response should be something like: `2.7.10` or `3.5.1`, but any 2.7.5+ or 3.4+ versions of Python should work fine.
+The response should be something like `2.7.11` or `3.5.1`, but any 2.7.5+ or 3.4+ versions of Python should work fine.
 If you need to upgrade or install Python go to the chapter on [setting up your system](#chapter-system-setup).

 If you are using a virtual environment, then ensure that you have activated it - if you don't remember how go back to our chapter on [virtual environments](#chapter-virtual-environments).